seanofw/HalfMaid.Async/Readme.md

 As implemented, this seems to cover most major use cases I can think of.
 It has no bugs that I know of, but if you find one, feel free to report one.
 (Note that the fact that Visual Studio cannot report logical GameTask stack frames is not a bug:  It's a useful but missing feature.)

 Please feel free to use this library for any purpose you see fit, as per the terms of the [MIT Open-Source License](https://opensource.org/license/mit/).
 (It's also a good case study for how to `async`/`await` can be made to do cooperative multitasking, which was nearly undocumented before I wrote this!)

-I hope you find this useful, and it makes your code nicer and simpler!
+I hope you find this useful, and find that it makes your code nicer and simpler!

 -- Sean Werkema